bigcommerce/sass-style-guide/README.md

 ##Folder Structure

 ####General principle
-The SASS folder structure we're proposing, will have two slight differences between the core framework and micro apps, however the bulk of the structure is identical between the two.
+The Sass folder structure we're proposing, will have two slight differences between the core framework and micro apps, however the bulk of the structure is identical between the two.

-The idea is to have the least amount of folders as possible, but as many as we need to define clear, structured patterns in your SASS.
+The idea is to have the least amount of folders as possible, but as many as we need to define clear, structured patterns in your Sass.

 ####Core Folder Structure